lorenzogentile404/meeting-point/README.md

 - They want to minimize the sum of the distance they cover indivudally ($\overline{AM}+\overline{MC}$ for Alice and $\overline{BM}+\overline{MC}$).
 - They want their respective detour being percentually equal ($\frac{\overline{AM}+\overline{MC}}{\overline{AC}} = \frac{\overline{BM}+\overline{MC}}{\overline{BC}}$).
 We call this condition $\textit{fairness}$.

-In order to find a compromise between the two objective, we define $f$ as the ratio above.
+In order to find a compromise between the two objectives, we define $f$ as the ratio above.

 ## Example